Interpreting Drinking Water Tests for Dairy Cows

 E. coli bacteria occur from direct contamination by animal or human waste.
 As such, the occurrence of E. coli bacteria is much more serious than total coliform bacterial contamination.
 E. coli bacteria can be found frequently in bowls and troughs due to direct contact with animals.
 Frequent cleaning of water locations can minimize exposure to E. coli or other fecal bacteria in water.
 It is recommended that E. coli or fecal coliform bacteria should be absent from drinking water for cattle.

-The PDF file linked below contains a table which summarizes common water quality parameters for livestock in Pennsylvania.
+Table 1 summarizes common water quality parameters for livestock in Pennsylvania.
 Included in the table are the human drinking water standard, median concentrations typically found in groundwater in Pennsylvania, and levels potentially causing livestock health or performance problems.
 Parameters with a “—” in the final column indicate those with a lack of consensus among research studies about any definitive problem in drinking water for livestock.